4xle/geojson-vt/README.md

 Calling `getTile` with the first `false` parameter also clear the entire index, it's designed to be used for pure on-the-fly generation (`indexMaxZoom:0`).

 ####Tile Streaming
 An additional property is exposed on the tileIndex, `rs`.
 This is designed to be used when you want to pre-generate tiles as described in the options, but don't have enough memory to store them all at once, and you're intending to write them out to somewhere else, like a file or database.
-The output stream defaults to JSON objects, but can be set to stringified JSON if wanted.
+The output stream is in object mode.

 ### Options